City trip Culture Europe Featured The Netherlands

 Museums in Amsterdam - Our House

 You know what else would make the average museum way more interesting?
-Blow some nice tunes through it once in a while.
+Put on a nice tune once in a while.
 Our House is a new and completely unique museum on the history of house, techno and other electronic music styles.
-The museum is located in a discotheque that still welcomes party-goers at night.
+The museum is located in a club that still welcomes party-goers at night.
 A ticket is not exactly cheap, but you get a lot in return.
-A drink of your choice to start, but also two interactive light and music shows: a solid trip down memory lane for everyone young in the nineties.
-In between you can work on your own DJ skills on all kinds of digital installations, you can create your own beats on a soundboard on the wall and you can admire different artifacts from the industry (such as the helmets worn by The Chemical Brothers and Deadmau5).
+A drink of your choice to start, but also two interactive light and music shows: a solid trip down memory lane for everyone who was young in the nineties.
+In between you can work on your own DJ skills on all kinds of digital installations, you can create beats on a soundboard on the wall and you can admire different artifacts from the industry (such as the helmets worn by The Chemical Brothers and Deadmau5).
 The whole show lasts just under an hour and a half and is more than worth the money.
-Time and effort were invested here.

 10. Red Light Secrets: a glimpse of life in Amsterdam’s Red Light District